-Services:
+Scope of Services:

-Transitional housing and support is provided for 1 to 6 months or longer based on a case by case basis, contingent on BBHC authorization.
+Transitional housing may assist individuals for 1 to 6 months or longer based on a case-by-case basis and is contingent upon BBHC authorization.
 The anticipated length of funding is 1 to 6 months, per individual.
-Extended stay may be approved on a case by case basis.
+Extended stay may be approved on a case-by-case basis.

 - Individuals will be provided with technology, if needed, to participate in substance use/ or Mental Health Treatment per their community treatment provider and aftercare plan.
-Assistance may include: an office or designated area with a computer to participate in therapeutic groups, individual therapy or other appointments. - A Food pantry, and assistance with linens (bedding and towels), laundry facilities, and hygiene products, if needed. - The Provider will participate in BBHC trainings to best serve participants in the Transitional Housing Program. - The Provider will provide a monthly census to BBHC's Housing Coordinator. - The Provider will provide access to Peer Recovery Support Services (PRSS).
+Assistance may include: an office or designated area with a computer to participate in therapeutic groups, individual therapy or other appointments. - A Food pantry, and assistance with linens (bedding and towels), laundry facilities, and hygiene products, if needed. - The Transitional Housing Providers will participate in BBHC trainings to best serve participants in Transitional Housing Program. - The Transitional Housing providers will provide a monthly census to BBHC's Housing Coordinator or designated BBHC staff. - The Transitional Housing providers will provide access to Peer Recovery Support Services (PRSS).
 The peers provide emotional, informational, instrumental support, to include but not limited to the following: peer mentoring, peer-led support groups, job information sharing, connecting clients with social health services and other resources, recovery navigational support, life skills workshops and much more.